seal331/hidens-website/README.md

 - pip
 - Preferably a *nix environment, although Windows works too

+# Officially supported OSes:
+- Windows 7 or newer
+- macOS 10.9 or newer
+- Debian 9 or newer
+- Ubuntu 18.04 or newer
+- Fedora 29 or newer
+- Any other Linux dstribution that supports Python 3.7+

+You will not recieve technical assistance if you are using an unsupported OS, or if you're using a workaround to run this on an unsupported OS (such as Cygwin on older versions of Windows.)

 ### Installing the required packages
 Install the requirements using pip: `pip install -r requirements .txt`.
 If you don't have pip, install it.